Full programme by day

 The use of neuro-technology the clinical assessment and treatment of Parkinson's - this session is convened and supported by Parkinson's UK

-1. Michelle Hu (co-chair), Oxford University, UK - Use of wearable technology in the assessment of Parkinson’s
+1. Michele Hu (co-chair), Oxford University, UK - Use of wearable technology in the assessment of Parkinson’s

 3. David Wilkinson (co-chair), University of Kent, UK - Advances in the use of vestibular stimulation to treat Parkinson’s

-4. Emma Lawton, Parkinson's UK, UK - A novel working partnership to overcome the challenges of treating tremor – Emma’s Watch
+4. David Dexter, Parkinson's UK, UK - A novel working partnership to overcome the challenges of treating tremor – Emma’s Watch

 Memory modulation in the context of fear and novelty - this session is convened and supported by the European Brain and Behaviour Society